RADAR-base/radar-jersey/README.md

 }
 ```

-These APIs can be activated by implementing the `ProjectService` that ensures that a project exists and by running, during ResourceConfig setup:
+These APIs are activated by adding `JerseyResourceEnhancer` implementations to your resource definition:
 ```kotlin
 val authConfig = AuthConfig(
         managementPortalUrl = "http://...",